spollard/josh-works.github.io/_posts/2017-05-27-developer-workflow.md

 <img src="/images/17-05-29-display_3.jpg" alt="Keyboard Settings" style="width: 400px; margin: 0 auto; display: block;">

-### Jumpcut for clipboard buffering
+### Alfred for clipboard buffering

 Copy-paste makes the world go around.
 What if you want to copy two things to your clipboard, and then paste them both?

 Or what if you copied a URL, and then a few minutes later (and after putting more stuff on your clipboard) you decided you wanted that URL again?

 Enter "Clipboard buffering".
-With [JumpCut](http://jumpcut.sourceforge.net/) (it's free), you can cycle back through the last 40 items you've copied to your clipboard.
+With Alfred's [Clipboard Buffering tool](https://www.alfredapp.com/help/features/clipboard/) (it's not free), you can cycle back through items you've copied to your clipboard.

 _I use this tool many times a day_

-`cmd-v` is the system default for pasting from the clipboard, so I've mapped my JumpCut toggle to `cmd-opt-v`.
+`cmd-v` is the system default for pasting from the clipboard, so I've mapped my Clipboard History toggle to `cmd-opt-v`.